audaciaconsulting/Audacia.Seed/README.md

 ```

 ### `WithDifferent` (multiple entities)
 You can only use `WithDifferent` if you are seeding more than one entity.
+As such, the library will throw an exception if passed into `Seed` rather than `SeedMany`.
 #### Specify that two entities should not share a parent:
 ```csharp
 new BookingSeed().WithDifferent(b => b.Member);